JohnCarl-30/JohnCarl-30/README.md

   <img src="https://komarev.com/ghpvc/?username=JohnCarl-30&label=Profile%20views&color=0e75b6&style=flat" />
 </p>

 3rd-year CS student at PCU Bulacan.
-If you're thinking why I have so many tech stack it's just because I'm curios all and want to make projects from that.
+If you're thinking why I have so many tech stack it's just because I'm curios all want to make projects from that.
+My first programming language is Java because of school req but I switch to Python because I'm interested in computer vision and machine learning.
+I love to build web even I'm suck at designing but I love to make a web or an app that helps people!!!

 ```python
 status = {